 Communication records with your employer or insurance carrier.

-Additionally, insurance companies often have legal teams trained to minimize payouts.
-If you're self-represented, you're expected to advocate for yourself with the same knowledge and skill.
-This includes understanding how to challenge disputed medical opinions or negotiate fair settlements.
+Additionally, insurance companies often have legal teams and are hoping to minimize payouts.
+If you're self-represented, you're expected to advocate for yourself with the same knowledge and skill of an attorney.
+This includes understanding all of the law found in Florida Statutes chapter 440, knowing how to challenge disputed medical opinions, and attempting to negotiate fair settlements.
+Injured workers frequently deal with pain, lost income, and emotional stress.
+Taking on a legal case while trying to recover physically can be overwhelming and increase the chance of mistakes.

 Even without a lawyer, the law still offers protections.
 Your employer or their insurer cannot retaliate against you for filing a claim, even if you choose to do so without legal representation.
+You're also entitled to:

 Notifications of hearings and case updates.
 The OJCC must notify you of scheduled hearings, status changes, and case developments.
 These updates help ensure that you can participate fully and respond on time to any legal requirements or procedural events.

 The right to present evidence and appeal unfavorable decisions.
-You can submit relevant medical records, accident reports, and witness statements to support your claim.
+You can submit relevant medical records, accident reports, testimony and witness statements to support your claim.
 If a ruling goes against you, you also have the right to file an appeal and seek further review of your case.

 Your claim is denied or delayed.